krabhishek/aabha/README.md

 The primary user is a tech-savvy millennial who values speed..." ❌
 // Problem: AI must infer structure, relationships, metrics

-// Blueprint: Precise, uses 50 tokens + type-safe structure
+// Aabha: Precise, uses 50 tokens + type-safe structure
 "Implement CheckoutJourney with all milestones, ensuring CustomerStakeholder expectations are met and CartAbandonmentRate metric is tracked" ✅

-// AI instantly understands from blueprint model:
+// AI instantly understands from Aabha model:
 // - Primary stakeholder: CustomerStakeholder (with persona details)
 // - Business goal: Reduce cart abandonment to 30%
 // - User journey: CheckoutJourney (with all milestones)